 Finally it was determined whether sucrose at 2% is essential during the whole process of root formation of peduncle explants of Clone 4331.
 When sucrose was added for 4 weeks or during the first 2 weeks of incubation then adventitious roots were initiated with almost the same rooting rate.
-The data of Table 17 indicate that the addition of sucrose is required during the whole process of root formation.
+The data of_Table 17 indicate that the addition of sucrose is required during the whole process of root formation.
 When after 2 weeks culture on a medium devoid of sugar the explants were transferred to a medium supplemented with sucrose, the ability to regenerate roots was lost and explants became necrotic and died off.
 A culture in the presence of sucrose for the first 2 weeks resulted in a high rooting percentage, but the other rooting parameters were much less in comparison with the treatment in which sucrose was always present.
 Evidently, sucrose is essential for both the initiation of roots and the development of the root initials.

-The absolute requirement of sugar for adventitious root formation has been confirmed by many authors: Gautheret (1969c) and Tripathi (1974) with rhizome explants of Helianthus tuberosus, Pierik (1969) and Pierik & Steegmans (1975c) for Rhododendron stem segments, Olieman-van der Meer et al. (1971) using epicotyl segments of Phaseolus vulgaris, Pierik (1972) with petiole explants of Lunaria annua and Pierik & Segers (1973) with leaf midrib fragments of Gerbera jamesonii.
-Leroux (1973) and Fellenberg (1967) of stem segments and epicotyl explants of Pisum sativum, respectively.
+The absolute requirement of sugar for adventitious root formation has been confirmed by many authors: Gautheret (1969c) and Tripathi (1974) with rhizome explants of Helianthus tuberosus, Pierik (1969) and Pierik & Steegmans (1975c) for Rhododendron stem segments, Olieman-van der Meer et al. (1971) using epicotyl segments of Phaseolus vulyaris, Pierik (1972) with petiole explants of Lunaria annua and Pierik & Segers (1973) with leaf midrib fragments of Gerbera jamesonii.
+Leroux (1973) and Fellenberg (1967) reported an essential and a stimulating effect of sugar on adventitious root formation of stem segments and epicotyl explants of Pisum sativum, respectively.
 A beneficial effect of sugar on root organogenesis was also demonstrated by Nanda et al. (1968) with stem segments of Populus nigra.